heygleeson/Yadda/Spec.md

 #### Types

-Yarn is a statically typed language, in the context of Yarn this means variables have a type which represents which of the supported type's values it can hold.
+ChatterScript is a statically typed language, in the context of ChatterScript this means variables have a type which represents which of the supported type's values it can hold.
 Once a variable has its type determined either by declaration or inference it cannot change.
 The implementing program must not allow variables to hold values of types different from its own.

-Due to the nature of elements of Yarn being outside of the control of Yarn, notably functions, its possible for this requirement to be breached due to no fault of the implementing program or the Yarn script.
+Due to the nature of elements of ChatterScript being outside of the control of ChatterScript, notably functions, its possible for this requirement to be breached due to no fault of the implementing program or the ChatterScript script.
 However In these circumstances the implementing program must generate an error.

 ### Operations